Bearbobs/Blog/content/posts/2021-04-17-year-review/index.md

 ## Where I have been ...

-Me who got endless time and freedom to pursue my personal endevaours, had my share of different explorations,with bullets:
+Me who got endless time and freedom to pursue my personal endeavors, had my share of different explorations,with bullets:

 * 🎓 Started the year as a college student and became alumini overnight.